-Looked after children
+Looked after children and previously looked after children

-• That staff have the skills, knowledge and understanding necessary to keep looked after children safe and that appropriate staff have the information they need in relation to a child's looked after legal status (whether they are looked after under voluntary arrangements with consent of parents or on an interim or full care order) and contact arrangements with birth parents or those with parental responsibility.
+• That staff have the skills, knowledge and understanding necessary to keep looked after children and previously looked after children safe and that appropriate staff have the information they need in relation to a child's looked after legal status (whether they are looked after under voluntary arrangements with consent of parents or on an interim or full care order) and contact arrangements with birth parents or those with parental responsibility.
 They should also have information about the child's care arrangements and the levels of authority delegated to the carer by the authority looking after him/her.
 The designated safeguarding lead should have details of the child's social worker and the name of the virtual school head in the authority that looks after the child.